- 2 large sweet onions, chopped

 - 2 teaspoons grated lemon peel

-- In a large saucepan, saute onions and leek in oil until tender.
-Add garlic; cook 1 minute longer.
-Add squash; saute 5 minutes.
+- In a large saucepan, saute the onions, leek and garlic in oil until tender.
+Add squash; saute 5 minutes longer.
 Stir in the broth, thyme and salt.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes or until squash is tender.

 - Discard thyme sprigs.
 Cool slightly.
 In a blender, process soup in batches until smooth.
 Return all to the pan.
 Stir in lemon juice and hot pepper sauce; heat through.
 Sprinkle each serving with cheese and lemon peel.
 Yield: 8 servings (2 quarts).